 local explosion = Instance.new("Explosion")

--- SERIAL: the code below modifies state outside of the actor
+-- SERIAL: The code below modifies state outside of the actor

 task.synchronize()